narcisseuuh/FibonacciHeap/README.md

 ## Usage

-After building the project, you can run your application or an example within the project.
+After building the project, you can run the application or an example within the project.
 Here's a basic way to use the Fibonacci heap from the command line, assuming you have an executable setup:
 ```bash
 stack exec FibonacciHeap-exe
 ```